 White Castle’s Beginning

 Walt Anderson (1880-1963) was the cook behind the counter of the earliest White Castle restaurant.
-Anderson had been running food stands in Wichita since 1916 when he opened his first diner in a converted streetcar.
+Anderson had operated food stands in Wichita since 1916 when he opened his first diner in a converted streetcar.

-As he developed his preparation methods, he found that starting with a mound of fresh beef and then pressing it into a flat square and poking five well-placed holes in the meat meant that he could cook the burger thoroughly without having to flip it.
-He soon found that cooking the patty on a bed of chopped onions that were on the grill with the bun placed on top permitted all of the flavors to permeate the bun.
+As he developed his preparation methods, he found an efficient way to cook the meat.
+He started with a mound of fresh beef and then pressed it into a flat square, after which he poked five well-placed holes in the meat.
+This system meant he could cook the burger thoroughly without having to flip it.
+He soon added another touch.
+He cooked the beef patty on a bed of chopped onions cooking on the grill, and he then placed the bun on top.
+This way the flavors permeated the bun as well.

 Anderson did well enough at his first location that he added a second and third.
 When scouting locations, he worked with a helpful real estate agent, Edgar Waldo “Billy” Ingram (1880-1966).
 As the two men got to know each other, they decided to team up on what would be a fourth restaurant for Anderson.